The Gau{\ss}-Bonnet operator of an infinite graph: Closability and Self-adjointness

-The same can be done for $\delta$ : convergence in norm to $0$ of a sequence $(\phi_n)_n$ implies ponctual convergence to $0$ which implies pontual convergence of $\delta(\phi_n)$ to $0$ because of locally finiteness of the graph ; if $\delta(\phi_n)$ converges in norm, it must be to $0$. \end{proof} Thus, we can consider different extensions of these operators in the framework of Hilbert spaces (see \cite{RS}).\\
+The same can be done for $\delta$: convergence in norm to $0$ of a sequence $(\phi_n)_n$ implies pointwise convergence to $0$ which implies pointwise convergence of $\delta(\phi_n)$ to $0$, because of local finiteness of the graph ; if $\delta(\phi_n)$ converges in norm, it must be to $0$. \end{proof} Thus, we can consider different extensions of these operators in the framework of Hilbert spaces (see \cite{RS}).\\

 The smallest extension is the closure, denoted $\bar d=\di_{min}$ (resp. $\bar\delta=\delta_{min}$ and $\bar D=D_{min}$) has the domain

 for such an $f$, one puts

 The largest is $\di_{max}=\delta^\ast,$ the adjoint operator of $\delta_{min},$ (resp. $\delta_{max}=\di^\ast,$ the adjoint operator of $\di_{min}.)$